LLNL/axom/src/axom/quest/docs/sphinx/point_mesh_query_cpp.rst

    :end-before: _quest_distance_cpp_include_end
    :language: C++

+The constructor takes several arguments:

+- ``const mint::Mesh* surfaceMesh``: A pointer to a surface mesh with triangles and/or quadrilaterals.
-The constructor takes several arguments.
-Here, ``surface_mesh`` is a pointer to a triangle surface mesh.
-The second argument indicates the mesh is a watertight mesh, a manifold.
+- ``bool isWatertight``: Indicates the mesh is a watertight mesh, a manifold.
   The signed distance from a point to a manifold is mathematically well-defined.
   When the input is not a closed surface mesh, the mesh must span the entire computational mesh domain, dividing it into two regions.
-The third argument is optional, and allows toggling the computation of signs in distance queries; by default, this is set to ``true``, enabling the computation of signs in queries.
-The fourth argument is also optional, and allows for setting a custom Umpire allocator to use in constructing the underlying bounding volume hierarchy.
+- ``bool computeSign`` (default ``true``): Optional.
+Enables or disables the computation of signs in distance queries.
+- ``int allocatorID``: Optional.
+Sets a custom Umpire allocator to use in constructing the underlying BVH.

 Note that the second and subsequent arguments to the constructor correspond to ``quest::signed_distance_set`` functions in the C API.